 You can meet locals just about anywhere - in markets, souks, neighbourhoods, etc. Moroccans are known for their hospitality.
 They often invite newcomers to their homes for a cup of tea.

 So when you're walking around the city, keep an open mind.
 Sports clubs, meet-up groups and, of course, sharing food are other great ways to meet Moroccans.

 It is quite difficult to exhaust Marrakech of all its attractions and offerings.
 However, the city encompasses only a small part of what makes life in Morocco.

-Choose to spend some time exploring the dunes and deserts that surround the city.
-In addition, take time to explore the small Moroccan towns surrounding the city.
-The contrast between the bustling city life and the peace and quiet of the desert and Berber villages is sure to captivate any traveler.
+Choose to spend some time exploring the dunes and deserts surrounding the city.
+In addition, take time to explore the small Moroccan towns in the surrounding area.
+The contrast between the bustling city life and the peace and quiet of the desert and Berber villages is sure to captivate any traveller.

-Camels and quads are popular ways to explore outside the city walls.
+Camels and quad bikes are popular ways to explore outside the city walls.

 Things to do in Marrakech once you've moved

-There are thousands of things to do in Marrakech - many of them more time-consuming than any transient traveler can offer.
+There are thousands of things to do in Marrakech - many of which are worth more time than visiting travellers can offer.
 Renting or owning a property in the city allows you to explore the full breadth of Moroccan life and culture.

 Haven't chosen your rental or property yet?
 Contact us and get a little closer to the Moroccan villa of your dreams today!